johnfkraus/complete-guide-to-elasticsearch/README.md

 ### Sending requests to Elasticsearch with curl

-I do want to show you how to run queries with cURL as well, just in case you prefer to do that.

-You can use other HTTP clients as well, such as Postman.
+You can run queries with cURL or other HTTP clients as well, such as Postman.

 You should already have cURL installed with the exception being for some old versions of Windows